How to Stay Safe When Visiting Jamaica

 Tourist Harassment in General

 It is common for tourists to experience some low levels of harassment when venturing into the streets of Jamaica.
 This can range from souvenir sellers on the streets to sometimes advances by drug dealers and catcallers.

 By firmly and respectfully declining their offers, you will easily be able to avoid any further harassment and remember in touristy areas there are usually a heavy police presence.

 While Jamaica itself may seem like a dangerous place to potential visitors reading through Jamaica Wikitravel, it can be quite safe when travelers follow a few helpful tips:

 1. Buy Travel Insurance & Consider a Structured Trip

 Before departing purchase travel insurance which will give you peace of mind incase anything does happen.
-We recommend buying travel insurance with World Nomads.
+We recommend buying travel insurance with a company like World Nomads.

 If you book a package holiday, gap year program in Jamaica or join an overland tour of Jamaica you will get a local representative to help you when you are in the country.
 You will get taken to the best places in the country and enjoy a much safer and structured experience than travelling solo.

 2. Don’t Travel Far After Dark